 Richard has been a SEMC member since March 2015.

-Mal Cronstedt commenced his career in the fire service as a volunteer in 1976 and then full-time in 1982, progressing his way through the ranks across the state and in a variety of operational and support roles.
+Mal Cronstedt commenced his career in the fire service as a volunteer in 1976 and then full-time in 1982, progressing his way through the ranks across the state in a variety of operational and support roles.
 Mal undertook a secondment to the NSW Fire Brigades in 2003-04 and in 2006 joined the NSW Rural Fire Service as the Blue Mountains Superintendent.
 Mal returned to WA in 2008 as Fire and Emergency Service Authority's Rural Operations Coordinator South.
-He was subsequently appointed as Chief Superintendent Country South in July 2012, during the creation of the Department of Fire and Emergency Services.
+He was subsequently appointed as Chief Superintendent Country South in July 2012, upon the creation of the Department of Fire and Emergency Services (DFES).

 Karl O'Callaghan’s career has encompassed Police Communications, Port Hedland Police Station, Accident Inquiry Section, Perth, Manjimup Traffic and general duties, Community Education and the Police Academy.
 In 1996 he was promoted to Superintendent and served at Professional Standards, Northam (now Wheatbelt) District and later at Cannington (now South East Metropolitan) District.
 In 2001 he was appointed to the position of Assistant Commissioner, Strategic & Corporate Development (formerly Policy, Planning & Evaluation) This role included responsibility for the Strategic Plan and Annual Business Planning process and legislative reform.

 He was the Acting Executive Director and Deputy Commissioner (Standards & Reform).
 Key roles in these areas included capital and recurrent budget submissions to Government, developing and maintaining strategic asset management plans, continuous improvement in organisational development and oversight of the implementation of the Kennedy Royal Commission.
 In 2004, he was appointed the West Australian Commissioner of Police.